 From 1998 to 2006 Tichina Vaughn was a principal artist at the Stuttgart State Opera where she was awarded the title of Kammersängerin for her successes in such roles as Eboli in Don Carlo, Azucena in Il Trovatore, Widow Begbick in Mahagonny, Venus in Tannhäuser, Giulietta in Tales of Hoffmann, Arnalta in L’incoronazione di Poppea, Herodias in Salome, Fricka in Die Walküre, Waltraute in Götterdämmerung, and Erda in Siegfried and Das Rheingold.

-Her discography includes the Stuttgart State Theater Der Ring des Nibelungen which include her highly acclaimed appearances as Fricka in Die Walküre and Waltraute in Götterdämmerung, which were filmed for the DVD distributed by Euro Arts and recorded for Naxos.
-In 2005 Tichina released her solo portrait CD entitled “Christmas at My House”.
-Additionally she appears on the new release Schwanda the Bagpiper – Live from the Semperoper.
+Her discography includes the Grammy-winning Metropolitan Opera recording of Porgy and Bess, Stuttgart State Theater’s Der Ring des Nibelungen, and her solo portrait CD entitled “Christmas at My House”.
+Additionally she appears on the release Schwanda the Bagpiper – Live from the Semperoper.

 In addition to her title as Kammersängerin, Tichina Vaughn has received many awards and honors during her distinguished career including the Metropolitan Opera National Council Award, the Richard Tucker Foundation Study Grant Award, the Opera Index Vocal Competition Award, Licia Albanese Puccini Foundation Award, and a Birgit Nilsson Foundation Award.
 Most recently she was presented the Consul General’s Award for Cultural Diplomacy from the Consulate General in Milan.